 b.
 Commute mileage from home to the designated work base location will be determined.
 Commute mileage will not be reimbursed.

 c.
 When traveling from home directly to a work site, the commute mileage will be subtracted from total miles traveled for that work day.
 If the staff member left directly from home and returned to home at the end of the day, the round trip commute mileage as determined in (b) will be subtracted from the submitted mileage for that day.
 If only one way was directly from/to home, then ½ of the round trip commute mileage as determined in (b) will be subtracted.

+C. It is recognized that there is significant travel demand on some employees, thus the District shall create a mileage bonus pool in the amount of $12,000.
+The pool shall be allocated on a pro-rata basis with the following parameters:

+A member shall be eligible for the pool if they have received over $1,000 in annual mileage reimbursements throughout the fiscal year.

+No member shall receive more than $1,000 in bonus allocation each year.

+This taxable compensation shall be issued in July of the following fiscal year.

 Article 23 — Professional Development